map2map failing for Oblique Cylindrical level 2 Enceladus files

 file and just crashes.)

-#10 Updated by Janet Barrett over 5 years ago
+#10 Updated by Janet Barrett about 6 years ago

 I tried to put a fix for this problem into the map2map program, but found that I could not make modifications to the PDS label once it was handed off to the low-level ISIS code.
 I was hoping I could modify the line projection offset value before any processing would be done, but this was not possible.